 Discipline provides a sense of structure within a person’s life.
 It allows them to function within society in a respectful and meaningful way.
 Discipline also allows a person to achieve a more gratifying life, beyond mere biological existence.
 It can be used to carve oneself into a person of greater value to the rest of society.

 Discipline promotes the kind of good behavior that makes society an enjoyable place for everyone to live.
 It follows a person through life, guiding them through its many twists and turns, ensuring that they continue to make responsible decisions.
 Discipline promotes the kind of good behavior that makes society an enjoyable place for everyone to live.
-It ensures that when tough choices have to be made, others are always taken into consideration.
+It ensures that when tough choices have to be made, others are taken into consideration.

 Without discipline, there would be no leaders to set the bar for everyone else.
 No one would bother creating any of the great inventions society uses to advance itself, because it would simply be too much trouble.
 No one would take the risks necessary to ensure the survival of others.
 No one would step up to defend their fellow man.